Sriramkumar-S/revise-react/README.md

     - Commit phase is usually very fast, only the rendering phase is slow

-### useState and Render
+### useState/useReducer and Render
-    - The setter function in useState will cause the component to rerender
+    - The setter/dispatch function in useState/useReducer will cause the component to rerender
     - Only exception when it doesn't rerender is when the value is set to same value
     - There are two cases to it,
         1. Same value after initial render --> Component will not rerender